 Sure there is a difference between feeling regret and feeling triumph.
 It is an important difference but it is a slender one and I suspect many soldiers don't feel much regret in any case.
 They were “just doing their job” after all.
 Many of the men who dropped bombs on Japan and Germany in 1945 felt no regret.
 There will be no shortage of military men who get a rush from the kill.

-So yes, intent does make a difference but it is of little consequence.
+So yes, intent does make a difference but is of little consequence to those killed.
 It was an insult to Tony Benn to have him heckled as he was in that hall.
 He's an old man now, but he's a grand old man.
 He did well enough defending himself but I wish there had been someone else onside to weigh in and help.

 written after seeing Benn heckled during a live television debate